Having a baby is the most natural thing in the world, but it’s different for every woman.

 Your midwife (or specialist doctor) will give you information and answer your questions about a caesarean.
 This includes what happens during and after a caesarean, why they recommend it and what the risks are.

-You can find out more about caesareans in Caesarean Section (PDF, 440 KB) from the National Women's Health website.
+You can find out more about caesareans at Mode of birth from the National Women's Health website.

 Detailed information on what happens during an induction.
 Some of this information is specific to Canterbury.